simondlevy/CppSockets/README.md

-This repository contains C++ classes and example code for using sockets on Linux and Windows.
+This repository contains header-only C++ classes and example code for using sockets on Linux and Windows.
 The classes hide the details that you don't need to worry about for many applications, providing a simple API for rapid prototyping.
 For example: